 A long time ago, my mother had an appointment in a government office.
-She went to the office and approached the secretary that she had “an appointment with someone on Team 3, with someone named Rick, or something like that”.
+She went to the office and approached the secretary, stated her name and said she had “an appointment with someone on Team 3, with someone named Rick, or something like that”.
 She said she wasn’t sure about the name, but it was something like “Rick”, but it was definitely with someone on Team 3 (there were six “teams” in the office with two or three people per team).

 The secretary said she wasn’t familiar with an employee in the office named Rick.
-My mother reiterated that she wasn’t certain it was Rick.
+My mother reiterated that she wasn’t certain it was Rick, but it was someone on Team 3 at this time with her (she re-gave her name).
 The secretary then proceeded to spend 20 minutes searching for someone named Rick.

 The secretary said “oh, ehhhhhh-rick”.
-Needless to say, my mother was not amused. 🤦 ¬_¬
+Needless to say, my mother exhibited a herculean resistance to rip into the secretary. 🤦 ¬_¬

 Another time, my mother went to a farmer’s market with a few family members, specifically, with her—give me a second—her cousin’s aunt, the aunt’s husband, and their two daughters.
 Her cousin’s aunt and uncle-in-law didn’t grow up in North America, so they had accents, but their daughters grew up here, so they spoke English just fine.